Section D

 71.4.

-The decision of the national authority shall be final.
+The decision of the national authority is final.
 The national authority shall send its decision in writing to all parties to the hearing and the protest committee, who shall be bound by the decision.

 Part 6